 Swissvale is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,855 people and four constituent neighborhoods, Swissvale is the 132nd largest community in Pennsylvania.
-Swissvale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Swissvale was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Swissvale is a decidedly white-collar borough, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Swissvale is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Swissvale who work in office and administrative support (14.41%), sales jobs (10.34%), and management occupations (9.24%).
+Swissvale is a decidedly white-collar borough, with fully 89.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Swissvale is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Swissvale who work in office and administrative support (17.45%), sales jobs (11.07%), and management occupations (9.08%).

 Also of interest is that Swissvale has more people living here who work in computers and math than 95% of the places in the US.

-The population of Swissvale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.61% of adults in Swissvale have a bachelor's degree or even advanced degree.
+The education level of Swissvale citizens is very high relative to the national average among all cities (21.84%): 35.91% of adults in Swissvale have a bachelor's degree or even advanced degree.

-The per capita income in Swissvale in 2010 was $26,299, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $105,196 for a family of four.
+The per capita income in Swissvale in 2010 was $25,419, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,676 for a family of four.
 However, Swissvale contains both very wealthy and poor people as well.

 Swissvale is an extremely ethnically-diverse borough.
 The people who call Swissvale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swissvale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Swissvale include Irish, Italian, English, and Slovak.
+Important ancestries of people in Swissvale include German, Italian, African, and English.